 When I first decided to try beekeeping I found Phil Chandler the Barefoot Beekeeper from BioBees.com and decided to try a Top Bar Hive.
-I have some woodworking skills so building the hive was within my skill set.
+I have some woodworking skills and a few tools like japanese pull saw and a nail gun in the shed, so building the hive was within my skill set.
+I was worried about the blunt, rusted saw in the shed, but sure enough, came across this page on the internet and learnt how to sharpened it with minimal effort.
 Overall I was happy with what I ended up with, except the lid being heavy.
 However I never got any bees to stay in the hive.
 Being a new beekeeper I didn’t have access to anything like old comb to make the hive more enticing and I made it with a screen bottom, which the bees my not have liked.

 This is the hive I ended up with.
 Some things I think went well is wrapping the top of the hive with a skirt which enabled the bars to fit securely and not move back and forth.
 In this picture I only have some of the bars installed.
 I like the look better of the end boards being cut to the angle of the sides rather then being a square with the sides running into it.
 I also cut the top and bottom of the sides to match the angle of the sides so they are level.